MatasMazvila/Data_Analysis/README.md

 # Coursework
-This is a repository where codes from my university coursework are kept
+The repository contains codes from my university coursework.
+It includes R and MATLAB code scripts from various subjects.